kzkzkzt/Explore-Australia-s-Wildlife-with-HTML-CSS/README.md

 Credits

-This project was collaboratively developed by Ingeborg, Stephanie, Sara, and Kent Tupaz.
+This project was collaboratively developed by I. Malm, S. Schraml, S. Dahlen, and Kent Tupaz.
 Their combined efforts in design, development, and research brought this interactive wildlife experience to life.

 Table of Contents